krobelus/rate-experiments/README.md

 Unit Propagation
 ----------------

-A *unit clause* has only falsified literals except for its single non-falsified *unit literal*.
+Given an assignment, a *unit clause* contains only falsified literals except for a single non-falsified *unit literal*.

-If a formula contains a unit clause, any model must contain the unit literal.
-Then a solver can perform unit propagation add the unit to the trail, discard any clause containing it (because they will be satisfied by the unit), and remove any of its negations from the remaining clauses.
-The last step may induce new unit clauses and thus trigger further propagation.
-A conflict arises as soon as two literals of opposing polarity are assigned which shows that the formula is unsatisfiable.
-A solver (or checker) records the clause that was unit for each literal in the trail as the *reason* for that literal.
+At any point during a solver's search, if formula contains a unit clause, any model extending the current trail must contain the unit literal, therefore it is added as a forced literal.
+Everytime a literal is added to the trail, the formula will be simplified by propagating that literal: any clause containing the literal is discarded because they will be satisfied by it, and any of the literal's negations are removed from the remaining clauses.
+The latter step may spawn new unit clauses and thus trigger further propagation.

-The two-watched-literal scheme [@Moskewicz:2001:CEE:378239.379017] is used to keep track of which clauses can trigger propagation .
+As assumptions need to be undone, the implementation does not actually delete clauses and literals, but merely update the trail is updated and scan the formula for new units.
+Used by virtually all competitve solvers and checkers, the two-watched-literal scheme [@Moskewicz:2001:CEE:378239.379017] is used to keep track of which clauses can trigger propagation .
 It consists of a watchlist for each literal, which is an sequence of clause references.
 All the clauses in the watchlist of some literal said to be *watched by* that literal.